erenyetisgin/C-assignments/README.md

 # C-assignments
-These are the assignments for the C course in university.
+These are various assignments for the C course in university.